Alcatel 3 2019

 The Alcatel 3 only requires one simple glance in order for it to be easily identified among its rivaling peers thanks to its radiant appearance.
 Distinguished among others due to its look, the Alcatel 3’s bright and alluring exterior features a creatively merged two-tone colors on its back, delineating from a calming sapphire blue which deepens into an expressive purple and also a jetblack color fading into a gradient of metallic blue.
 The physical design of the phone is claimed to be premium as it is foretold to feature a silky smooth 2.5D glass coupled with a metallic frame and gleaming shine casing.
 However, the physique of this aesthetically pleasing device is actually crafted from shiny polycarbonate instead of glass or metal.
 Needless to say, use of cheap material in order to produce such design brimming with creative expression is one way of staying true to the theme of being an affordable smartphone, albeit to many people’s disappointment should they grasp the Alcatel 3 in their hands.

-The former French manufacturer of telecommunication equipment merged to Alcatel-Lucent in 2006.
-Several business segments were sold to other companies, so the Alcatel brand is now used by various companies.
-The Chinese company TCL uses the brand names "Alcatel One Touch" and "Alcatel Idol" for smartphones and tablets.
+The telecommunications equipment manufacturer merged in 2006 to form Alcatel-Lucent.
+Various business units were sold to other companies, so the Alcatel brand name is used by different companies nowadays.
+The brand names "Alcatel One Touch" and "Alcatel Idol" are used by the Chinese company TCL for smartphones and tablets.

 » Further information can be found in our Notebook Purchase Guide.